oicr-gsi/variantMerging/README.md

-`preprocessVcf.referenceFasta`|String|path to the reference FASTA file `combineVariants.referenceFasta`|String|path to the reference FASTA file `combineVariants.priority`|String|Comma-separated list defining priority of workflows when combining variants
+`preprocessVcf.referenceFasta`|String|path to the reference FASTA file `combineVariants.referenceFasta`|String|path to the reference FASTA file `combineVariants.priority`|String|Comma-separated list defining priority of workflows when combining variants `postprocessVcfs.referenceId`|String|String that shows the id of the reference assembly

 #### Optional workflow parameters: